 Mary F. Alford has studied dance for 35+ years.
-She has performed with the Knoxville Opera Company, City Dancers, Momentum Dance Lab, Optasia Productions, Studio Arts for Dancers, the Knoxville Symphony Orchestra, Appalachian Ballet Company, and Circle Modern Dance.
+She has performed with the Knoxville Opera Company, City Dancers, Momentum Dance Lab, Optasia Productions, Studio Arts for Dancers, the Knoxville Symphony Orchestra, Appalachian Ballet Company and Circle Modern Dance.
 She continues to work at her day job as Dr. Mary, serve on the Artistic Committee and as a Core member for Circle, and live with her large white puppy and her small black angel puppies on 5 acres of rampant vegetation in Blount County.

 Nathan is also well known around Knoxville as an accomplished drummer and percussionist, having performed and recorded with many local acts such as Greg Horne, Jodie Manross, Artvandalay, Same As It Ever Was, The Bearded, and many others.
-He currently can be seen performing with Hudson K. He is a founding member of Capoeira Fundo da Mata, Knoxville’s first organized group for the Brazilian art of capoeira.
+He currently can be seen performing with Hudson K. Nathan is a founding member of Capoeira Fundo da Mata, Knoxville’s first organized group for the Brazilian art of capoeira.
 Nathan also serves on the faculty for Knoxville’s Community School of the Arts as a percussion teacher.

 Morgan Fleming received a Bachelor of Fine Arts in Choreography and Performance from Ohio University.
 She has performed works by choreographers including: Sean Curran, Bill T. Jones/Arnie Zane, Donald MacKayle, Kraig “bopi” Patterson, and Mark Morris.
 Her own choreography has been performed in New York, North Carolina, Kentucky, Ohio, Tennessee, and Virginia.
 She credits her early training with Karen Gibbons-Brown, Mountain Movers Modern Dance, and many summers at the American Dance Festival for fostering her love of dance.
-When not working as the Knoxville Symphony Orchestra’s Data Coordinator, she is a Core/Artistic committee member of Circle Modern dance and serves as the Vice President of the board of directors for the Tennessee Association of Dance.
+When not working as the Knoxville Symphony Orchestra’s Data Coordinator, she is a Core member of Circle Modern dance and serves as the President of the board of directors for the Tennessee Association of Dance.

-Currently Darby is back in Knoxville after earning undergraduate education in dance from both the University of Alabama and Middle Tennessee State University.
+Currently Darby is back in Knoxville after completing undergraduate education in dance from both the University of Alabama and Middle Tennessee State University.
 While studying with the MTSU dance program, Darby had the opportunity to work with Laurie Merriman and Teena Marie Custer as a student and performer.
-She has also received master classes from Stephanie Batten Bland, E.E.
+She has also attended master classes from Stephanie Batten Bland, E.E.
 Balcos, T. Lang and Alberto del Saz.
 She was an active member of MTSU Dance Theatre for three semesters and attended the American College Dance Festival in 2010 and 2011.
 Darby was privileged to represent MTSU in the ACDFA informal concert, performing Laurie Merriman’s work Family Portrait.
-Also, while at MTSU, she studied under Erin Rehberg, artistic director of Core Project Chicago.
-Ms. O’Connor joined Core Project in January of 2011 and is still an apprentice with this professional dance company.
+Also while at MTSU, she studied under Erin Rehberg, artistic director of Core Project Chicago.
+Darby joined Core Project in January of 2011 and is still an apprentice with this professional dance company.
 In the summer of 2011, Darby toured with Core Project Chicago at Kansas City, Minneapolis, Boulder and Chicago Fringe Festivals.
-Darby has recently earned her certification in the Barre3 fitness technique after traveling to the St. Louis regional training in June 2013 and studying at Barre3 Knoxville.
-She is an instructor at both Barre3 Knoxville studios.
+Darby became a Core member of Circle Modern Dance in March 2013.